teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 	For Linux:   ./standalone.sh
 	for Windows: standalone.bat

-	append the following to the command to indicate which configuration to use if Teiid isn't configured in the default configuration
+	If Teiid isn't configured in the default configuration, append the following arguments to the command to specify the configuration

+	-c {configuration.file}

-	-c standalone-teiid.xml
+	Example: -c standalone-teiid.xml

 2)  Copy teiid support files

 - Copy the "teiidfiles" directory to the $JBOSS_HOME/ directory